-Like my research, my classes focus on many interesting facets of early American political and legal culture.
-In my classes, students explore fascinating topics such as the Salem Witch Trials, the vigilante actions of Regulators in colonial North America, the popular politics of the American Revolution, and the intersection of law and society in early America.
+Pearl grew up in Allegany, N.Y., (small town on the border of New York and Pennsylvania), about two hours north of Williamsport.
+Like his research, his classes focus on many interesting facets of early American political and legal culture.
+In his classes, students explore fascinating topics such as the Salem Witch Trials, the vigilante actions of Regulators in colonial North America, the popular politics of the American Revolution, and the intersection of law and society in early America.

-“Franklin’s Turn: Imperial Politics and the Coming of the American Revolution” Pennsylvania Magazine of History and Biography, Vol. 136 no. 2 (April 2012), 117-139
+- “Franklin’s Turn: Imperial Politics and the Coming of the American Revolution,” Pennsylvania Magazine of History and Biography, Vol. 136 no. 2 (April 2012), 117-139

 Excellence in Teaching (2011)